KusionStack/kusionstack.io/docs/user_docs/getting-started/install/kusionup.md

   ▸ debug
 ```

-**Note:** In `.kusionup` `.kusionup`, the subdirectory name must start with "kusion-" and the suffix is ​​the version number;
+**Note:** the subdirectories under the `.kusionup` must be named with a "kusion-" prefix and with a version number as a suffix

-## 5. VS Code Extension
+## 5. Install the VS Code Extension

-In order to improve the efficiency of IDE development of KCL, Kusion provides plug-n support for VS Code online and native environment.
-The online version can be opened from https://vscode.dev address, and then install "KCL for vscode.dev plugin", the effect is as follows:
+To improve the KCL development on VS Code, there are VS Code
+ extensions for both VS Code Web IDE and VS Code.

+The [VS Code Web IDE](https://vscode.dev) can be reached through the browser, and you can search and install the [KCL for vscode.dev](https://marketplace.visualstudio.com/items?itemName=kcl.kcl-vscode-web-extension) in the VS Code Extension tab.
+And here's the syntax highlighting view you'll get:

 ![](/img/docs/user_docs/getting-started/install/ide-vscode.png)

-Native VS Code can install a complete KCL plugin , providing features such as highlighting, auto-completion (keyword completion, etc.), jump, hover, outline, etc. Although the plugin is not a necessary part of Kusion, it is recommended to install it to improve efficiency.
+The KCL extension for the local VS Code IDE provides more rich language support for the KCL language such as highlighting, auto-completion, quick info hover and code navigation, etc. Although the extension is not a must-required part of Kusion, it is recommended to install it to improve coding efficiency.